 About this Course

 This course facilitates student learning within policymaking arenas.
-Students are paired with health and social service agencies and coalitions to assist in agenda-setting, legislative research and issue-advocacy development and implementation in the state legislature and bureaucracy.
+You will be paired with health and social service agencies and coalitions to assist in agenda-setting, legislative research, and issue-advocacy development and implementation in the state legislature and bureaucracy.

 Haley Pachelo, 3+2 Program Graduate, Senior Education Coach for Guild Education Read More

 “The master’s program was specifically designed to my likes and needs as a growing individual … My MSW has opened so many more doors than I ever imagined.”

 If you are a current University of Denver undergraduate student, you should complete your application for the 3+2 Program before you reach 135 undergraduate credits (for many students, that is during fall of their third undergraduate year).
 Taking the GRE is not required.
 Be sure to meet with your advisor to be sure you’re on track to complete all your undergraduate major, minor and general education courses and a minimum of 153 credits in your first three years.
 If you are not a current University of Denver undergraduate student, you must be accepted to the University’s undergraduate program before applying to the social work 3+2 Program (learn more and apply to the undergraduate program).

 In most cases, you’ll pay undergraduate tuition and can use your undergraduate financial aid for your first four years.
 During your fifth year, you’ll pay graduate tuition and will use graduate financial aid.